-6 Tips for Generating Word of Mouth Referrals for your Catering Business
+6 Tips to Generate Word-of-Mouth Referrals for Your Catering Business

 Why word of mouth is so powerful

 Research has shown that 92% of customers trust recommendations made by family and friends above all forms of advertising.
 74% say it’s their key influencer when making a purchase decision, while online opinions from other consumers (68%) and online reviews (88%) are also relied upon.
 Word of mouth is also powerful for influencing the purchase decisions of B2B buyers.

 Other research has shown that word of mouth is number one when it comes to buying things like financial products and big-ticket items for both millennials and baby boomers.
 Marketers are aware of this, with 64% agreeing that word-of-mouth marketing is more effective than traditional marketing and half saying they incorporate it into their marketing campaigns.

 Clearly, word-of-mouth referrals are valued by businesses, marketers and buyers alike, but what can food and catering businesses do to fully leverage their customer trust and generate more referrals?

 Many businesses make the mistake of exclusively focusing on accumulating new likes, fans and leads, to the extent of neglecting existing customers.
 Focusing on sustaining connections and making them deeper over time can benefit your referrals.